October 5-11, 2021

 ACCOMMODATION and FOOD

 We will be staying in a very special place located on a fjord in the scenic north of Senja surrounded by beautiful mountains, lakes and sea coasts.
-Our lodging is for six nights in a purpose-built culinary school which will have all new rooms to be completed in June, 2020.
+Our lodging is for six nights in a purpose-built culinary school.
 Unlike other workshops, we don’t price our space as double occupancy so you can have your own space without paying extra.
 For those wanting even more space, we will offer two larger rooms with kitchenette for $450.00 more, first come, first serve.

 The communal lodge and kitchen are stunning with large fireplace, comfy furniture and beautiful views so we will have room to spread out and relax.
 The property offers a beautiful location to shoot the Northern Lights right outside your door.
 And reindeer and other wildlife frequent the property.
 We can look forward to a toasty roaring fire after a busy day of shooting in beautiful surroundings while we enjoy our dinner and talk about the amazing day we had in amazing Senja

-The average temperatures in late October may range from 25 - 40 degrees Farenheit.
+The average temperatures in October may range from 25 - 40 degrees Fahrenheit.
 Please bring warm layers suitable for cold temperatures.
 We highly suggest merino wool base-layers.
 Waterproof jackets and pants are always a must for landscape photographers.
 Bring waterproof footwear.
 Fingers can get very cold quickly so bring warm gloves like Villarette gloves for photography or similar.
-Hand-warmers can be put into your gloves, pockets, etc. We may have snow at this time of year, but not guaranteed.
+Hand-warmers can be put into your gloves, pockets, etc. We likely will have much snow at this time of year, but we don't guarantee the weather.
 Bring hats, balaclava’s and scarves to keep warm while we are shooting at night.

 Camera gear with lens.
 We hope to have many opportunities to shoot the Northern Lights during our time in Senja.